If there’s one thing management gurus like to do early in a year, it’s make predictions – and customer experience (CX) experts are no different.

 - Companies will overhaul their voice-of-the-customer programs, relying more on text analytics of unstructured content, such as survey comments, call center recordings, social media conversations and online chat sessions.

-See also: 3 Ways to Optimize Customer Experience
+See also: The Best Boost to Customer Experience

-- Most organizations will lumber along, spinning their wheels on this topic, discussing it endlessly, executing on minor improvements that amount to window dressing, just so someone can “check the box” on the next performance review.
+Most organizations will lumber along, spinning their wheels on customer experience, discussing it endlessly, executing on minor improvements that amount to corporate window dressing, just so someone can “check the box” on their next performance review.

-- Most organizations will continue their navel-gazing, focusing inward on organizational changes, role shifts, political infighting and silo strife.
+Most organizations will continue their navel-gazing, focusing inward on structural changes, role shifts, political infighting and inter-silo strife.

-Forgive my pessimism, folks, but most organizations are unremarkable and are destined to stay that way.
-That’s precisely why, when a company actually does break from the pack and deliver a differentiated experience, it turns heads.
+Granted, this is quite a pessimistic outlook.
+But the fact is, most organizations are unremarkable, and are destined to stay that way.
+That’s precisely why, when a company actually does break from the pack and deliver a differentiated customer experience, it turns heads.

 Think about how to send a clear, unmistakable signal to the marketplace — and your workplace — that something fundamental is changing.

-A signal that you’re no longer going to do it “like we’ve always done it.”
+A signal that you’re no longer going to do it “like we’ve always done.”

 A signal that you’re disrupting the status quo in your industry.

-A signal that you’re liberating consumers from long-simmering frustrations.
+A signal that you’re liberating customers from long-simmering frustrations.

-A signal that you’re dispensing with the typical customer experience platitudes, in favor of very tangible and compelling changes that make a difference in the lives of your customers and the employees who serve them.
+A signal that you’re dispensing with the typical CX platitudes, in favor of very tangible and compelling changes that will make a difference in the lives of your customers and the employees who serve them.

-You can find the article originally published here.
+You can find this article originally published here on Forbes.